 "I was--we were (as several folks in the office crowded 'round)--completely blown away.
 By its power and dignity, its implicit compassion and yet unblinking eye.
 What a wonderful project and I only wish I hadn't been on the road for the last three and a half months because I would have been able to see this amazing project sooner." -- Ken Burns, Emmy Award winning documentary producer/director

-For eleven years, Daniel Epstein, a Marketing Director at one of the world’s largest corporations, Procter & Gamble, traveled the world for business and for faith.
+For 15 years, Daniel Epstein, a Marketing Director at one of the world’s largest corporations, Procter & Gamble, traveled the world for business and for faith.
 Motivated by his own search to fill the "God-sized hole" in his life, he did not know where it would lead.
 He felt that if he did not develop some type of spiritual faith he would die.
 Born and raised a Jew, Daniel’s challenges with relationships, work, and "life" forced him at age 36 to get on his knees and pray to a God he did not know, a higher power not specific to either his own Judaism or any religion, and ask for help.
 In order to keep his new found sense of faith alive and to gain from the experience of others, Daniel created a spiritual exercise out of interviewing people around the world about the role of faith in their lives.
 As a photographer, Daniel also captured a moment with each person in a black and white portrait meant to evoke their true spirit.

 500 People From 27 Countries